How to copy email signatures from server-side to client-side rules

 To copy an email signature, follow these steps:

-- Select a server-side signature rule, go to the Design tab and click the Edit Signature button (Fig. 1.).
+- Select a server-side signature rule, go to the Design step and click the Edit Signature button (Fig. 1.).

-- When the editor opens with your current signature, click the Save as template button in the Template group on the Main tab (Fig. 2.).
+- When the editor opens with your current signature, click the Templates button in the Template group on the Main tab, and choose Save as template from the drop-down menu (Fig. 2.).

 - Enter the name of you template and click Save, as shown in Fig. 3.

 - In the signature management app, select a client-side signature rule, go to the Design step and click the Edit Signature button (Fig. 4.).